cjripple/DH110-SEM1F/assignment06/README.md

 #### Font

+I was surprised to see the participant chose the classical and elegant font, Lusitana.
+I was hoping that the user would go with the Roboto font, but I will keep his choice in mind.
+I am not sure which choice should be the final one, so I want to ask a few other participants what their thoughts are.

 #### Shape / Search Layout

 I was really happy to see that the paricipant chose the search bar shape and layout that was also my favorite.
 I'm glad a non-designer chose the search bar that I liked (and the one I did research on).